mongodb/specifications/source/crud/tests/README.rst

 Legacy Test Format for Single Operations
 ----------------------------------------

+*Note: this section pertains to test files in the "v1" directory.*

 The test format above supports both multiple operations and APM expectations, and is consistent with the formats used by other specifications.
 Previously, the CRUD spec tests used a simplified format that only allowed for executing a